koshachya-myata/Data_Center_Simulation/README.md

-# Data Center Environment and Reinforcement Learning (RL) Control
+# Data Center Environment and Reinforcement Learning Control

-This repository offers a comprehensive simulation of a data center environment using EnergyPlus, accompanied by a state-of-the-art Reinforcement Learning agent trained for dynamic cooling and humidity control within the data center.
+This repository offers a comprehensive simulation of a data center (DC) environment using EnergyPlus, accompanied by a state-of-the-art Reinforcement Learning agent trained for dynamic cooling and humidity control within the data center.

 ### Key Features: